deathworlders/online/content/book/deathworlders/chapter-23-back-down-earth.md

 "Learn from your mistakes..."

 "Right..."
 Gabe nodded.
-“Do you regret... what you did?”
+“Do you regret...what you did?”

 "Yeah."